hooksw/konify/README.md

 Konify is a fast, compact, and highly scalable library inspired by [Solid] and [Compose] for building reactive Android, web and IOS applications using Kotlin.

+You can consider Konify functions as constructors, they are executed only once and **there are no recomposition**.

 **It is currently in the design phase.**

 ### Differences from Compose